Oguzyildirim/crud-user/README.md

 - I was considering adding ELK stack with docker but I thought that it is over complex for this application but I can write a ElasticSearchConfig.
 And also in a distributed architecture centralized logging is must.

+- To improve java performance and run it faster we can use GraalVM

 - We should use external configuration for this app spring cloud config would be a good choice.

 - GraphQL also can be used, when it comes to multiple different client platforms GraphQL makes perfect usages, actually I have a blog post about it, [Blog](https://stuffblog.netlify.app/blog/GraphQlBehindTheScenes/GraphQlBehindTheScenes/)